Salt Lake West Side Stories: Post Thirty-Three

 While some saw the neighborhood as a place to grow their business, city leaders imagined the area also as a place for bringing people together.
 In 1992, the Salt Lake City Downtown Alliance started a weekly Farmers’ Market that continues to attract thousands of visitors each year to Pioneer Park.
 From 2001 to 2002, the Gateway Mall and accompanying apartments replaced most of the Union Pacific’s rail yards.
 During the 2002 Salt Lake Winter Olympics, the Gateway became the site of the awards ceremonies.
 All of these activities once drew and continue to bring people into Salt Lake’s west side.

 The neighborhood is also home to several government agencies dedicated to preserving Utah’s history and state owned art.
 The state, joined in one case by private enterprise, renovated the two historic depots for commercial businesses and government agencies.
 In 1980, the State of Utah acquired the Denver Rio Grande & Western Railroad Station for one dollar, and turned it into the home of the Utah Division of State History and Utah State Historical Society.
-Some ten years ago they were joined by the Department of Heritage and Arts, their parent agency, along with other state offices.
+Some ten years ago they were joined by the Department of Heritage and Arts (now Department of Cultural and Community Engagement), their parent agency, along with other state offices.
 The Utah State Archives built in the 1990s a new state-of-the-art center adjacent to the Denver & Rio Grande Depot, making it a “one-stop-shop” for people interested in Utah’s history and its state owned art collection.

 The west side is also a popular place for artists.
 Artspace, a non-profit corporation, offers artists affordable apartments and studios.
 Examples include the 1980 renovated Eccles Browning Warehouses located on Pierpont Avenue, the Artspace Rubber Company, formerly the California Tire & Rubber Company Warehouse, located at 353 West and 200 South, and the Western Macaroni Manufacturing Building found at 244 South and 500 West.
 Since its establishment, Artspace has found ways to preserve and adapt west side built environments for spaces useful for Salt Lake’s growing population of creators.